Trisections obtained by trivially regluing surface-knots: Introduction

-\begin{thm*}[Theorem \ref{main theorem}] Let $X$ be a closed 4-manifold with trisection $T$ and $S$ the connected sum of a 2-knot $K$ with normal Euler number 0 and an unknotted $P^2$-knot with normal Euler number $\pm2$ in $X$.
-Suppose that $S$ is in bridge position with respect to $T$.
-Also let $T^{'}$ be the trisection of $X$ obtained by stabilizing $T$ so that $S$ is in 2-bridge position with respect to $T^{'}$.
-Then, the trisection $T_S$ obtained by the trivial Price twist along $S$ is isotopic to a stabilization of $T^{'}$.
-In particular, the trisection $T_S$ is isotopic to a stabilization of $T$. \end{thm*}
+\begin{thm*}[Theorem \ref{main theorem}] Let $X$ be a closed 4-manifold and $S$ the connected sum of a 2-knot $K$ with normal Euler number 0 and an unknotted $P^2$-knot with normal Euler number $\pm2$ in $X$.
+Also let $T_{(X,S)}$ be a bridge trisection of $(X,S)$ and $T_X$ the underlying trisection.
+Suppose that $S$ is in bridge position with respect to $T_X$.
+Also let $T_{X}^{'}$ be the underlying trisection of the bridge trisection obtained by meridionally stabilizing $T_{(X,S)}$ so that $S$ is in 2-bridge position with respect to $T_{X}^{'}$.
+Then, the trisection $T_S$ obtained by the trivial Price twist along $S$ is diffeomorphic to a stabilization of $T_{X}^{'}$.
+In particular, the trisection $T_S$ is diffeomorphic to a stabilization of $T_{X}$. \end{thm*}

 In the proof of Theorem \ref{main theorem}, we will perform handle slides and destabilizations many times (see also \cite{Na}).